IDCS-NTUT/IDCS/README.md

   and configures the simulation renderer. `sim.renderer.mode` picks the backend (`cpu` today, `opengl` when available) while the nested `backend`, `msaa_samples`, `lighting.enabled`, and `laser.show_*` toggles stage quality knobs for the upcoming GL path.
+When the GL backend is enabled the `sim.renderer.assets` block points to the mesh/texture root (`assets/` by default) and the scene manifest (`assets/sim_scene.yaml`) that enumerates the meshes, materials, and default placements to load.
 The legacy debug orbit/cube remains behind `sim.debug`.
 - `control`: PID gains, rate limits, and focal settings for the pan/tilt controller.
 The section is validated by `common.control.ControlConfig` so both Jetson and PC paths share the same interpretation of FOV and sign